PhoenixTales/phoenix-docs/story/characters.md

 The Mad Scientists also used Cranwater as a location, "Cran" as a folk/race and Unwyrn too, being heavily inspired by the novel.

+> She relives the moment when the Starship Captain, lured through lust to the surface, mates with the Wyrm in its lair beneath a glacier that would later become Cranwater.

 ### Lyra